 The pre-development phase of the GROW Co-Operation Scheme attracts 100% funding of up to £5,000 from the Department of Agriculture, Environment and Rural Affairs (DAERA) and both projects have live Letters of Offer to GROW South Antrim.
 As the Council has a Service Level Agreement with GROW to manage financial payments, the Letter of Offer for these projects includes the Council's business ID issued by DAERA to allow payments to be made directly into the Council's account.
 DAERA has now advised that applications and Letters of Offer for these live projects, and any future project must include the Council as a co-applicant to the project to facilitate the payment of grant aid.

-Proposed by Councillor Lynch Seconded by Councillor McCarthy and agreed that the Council agrees to partner with GROW South Antrim on two Co-Operation projects with 100% grant aid secured from external sources.
+RECOMMENDATION: that the Council agrees to partner with GROW South Antrim on two Co-Operation projects with 100% grant aid secured from external sources.

-ACTION BY: Emma Stubbs, Economic & Rural Development Manager
+Prepared by: Emma Stubbs, Economic & Rural Development Manager